-- Publications that describe the latest theories and research produced by domain experts - The quality of publications can vary - First tier publications: - -Second tier "average" publications: - However in terms of undergraduate research the quality of papers produced at either category should be sufficient (check with your course instructor) - Overall the quality of the information is generally good - Since it is written by 'experts' for 'experts' it may be difficult for the typical student to read and understand - Examples (in case you're curious): - http://www.sigchi.org/conferences/ "User-friendly technology" - http://cscw.acm.org/2015/ "Technology to support groups"
+- Publications that describe the latest theories and research produced by domain experts - The quality of publications can vary - First tier publications: - Second tier "average" publications: - However in terms of undergraduate research the quality of papers produced at either category should be sufficient (check with your course instructor) - Which ones are at least reasonably good ones?
+Check the instructor's publication list and look at the journals and conferences in which this person has published. - Overall the quality of the information is generally good - Since it is written by 'experts' for 'experts' it may be difficult for the typical student to read and understand